somof/CarND-Traffic-Sign-Classifier-Project-work/writeup.md

 ####3.6.1 class 16

-All of the failure images have very low-chroma images, and the training dataset for the class dosesn't have such images.
+All of the failure images have very low-chroma images, and the training dataset for the class doesn't have such images.

 <img width=250 src="./fig/class16_images_valid_failed.png"/>
 <img width=320 src="./fig/class16_images_valid_infered.png"/><br>